APogue/APogue.github.io/_drafts/outline-v3/2025-02-08-Outline-v3-intro-2.md

 The conflict between Israel and Hamas does not need to spill over and poison our campus.
 We all mourn.
 Hate at UCLA will never be the answer."

-In the weeks following Oct 7th, the "marketplace of emotion" was flooded with grief, understandably so.

-Would the statement made by Hillel such a short time after Oct 7th, recognizing Palestinian grief be considered popular?
-In the "marketplace of ideas" we know truth can be denied because it is unpopular.

-The question must be raised, were matters between student groups being managed in a content-neutral fashion, or did the administration also subscribe to this marketplace?
-In other words, did some students "have what was coming to them" based on who they were or what they believed?